-Despite being slotted as the first event following the PGA Championship, the field at Colonial is surprisingly stout, and includes 13 of the top-25 ranked players in the world, including six of the top 10, highlighted by this season’s two major winners: world No. 1 Scottie Scheffler (Masters) and No. 5 Justin Thomas (PGA).
+Despite being slotted as the first event following the PGA Championship, the field at Colonial is decent, and includes three of the top-10 ranked players in the world, including No. 1 Scottie Scheffler, No. 6 Viktor Hovland and No. 7 Max Homa.

 Top-5 Betting Favorites